Students may request to enroll in independent study after their freshman year.

-In the sophomore and junior years, usually at the 295 level.
+In the sophomore and junior years, independent study cannot exceed 8 credits, and it is usually undertaken at the 295 level.
 Seniors may take a flexible range of credits of independent study at either the 295 or 395 levels.
-In all, a maximum of 16 credits of independent study can be included in the 128 credits required for graduation.
-Note that 300-level independent work cannot be applied toward the 12 credits of 300-level work required for the Anthropology major.
+Students may not count more than 16 credits of their independent study towards the 128 credits required for graduation.
+A 300-level independent study cannot count toward the 12 credits of 300-level work required for the major.

-- courses taken in the major
+- courses taken in the major;

 - a tentative/working title;